kathywan/lacework-custom-deployment/artifactory-intg/README.md

 Follow this [documentation](https://docs.lacework.net/onboarding/integrate-proxy-scanner-with-jfrog-registry#configure-the-jfrog-registry-webhook-for-optional-notifications) to create webhook in Artifactory

 > **_NOTE:_**  In my case, the URL invoked by webhook is {my ingress controller domain}/v1/notification?registry_name=kwan-jfrog.
 Make sure formatting correct URL.

+## Now both admission controller and artifactory will send images to proxy scanner for scanning.

+# HAPPY SCANNING!